 Wherever possible, keep to social distancing of at least two metres between households.

 Consideration should be given to avoiding any face-to-face seating, improving ventilation, and closing non-essential social spaces.

 The wearing of a face covering is now mandatory in certain indoor premises.
 This includes hotels, places of worship, registration offices and any indoor public place or part of an indoor public place where a marriage ceremony is taking place.

 Exemptions apply for the officiant, the couple and children aged 12 and under.

-Guests must wear a face covering during the ceremony, unless exempt.
+All others must wear a face covering during the ceremony, unless exempt.

 The wearing of face coverings must not be used as an alternative to other precautions, including physical distancing, hand washing, and covering coughs and sneezes.

 Singing, playing musical instruments, and chanted prayer are an important part of many religious services but can increase dispersal of the virus through aerosols and droplets.
 This is especially the case at loud volumes.

 Refraining from singing and chanting will reduce the risk of spreading the virus.